Football League Third Division

 The Football League Third Division was the third tier of the English football league system in 1920–21 and again from 1958 until 1992.
-When the FA Premier League was formed, the Third Division become the fourth tier of English football.
-In 2004, following the formation of the Football League Championship, the division was renamed Football League Two.
+When the FA Premier League was formed, the Third Division was renamed as the new Second Division, although continuing as the third tier.
+The previous Second Division (remaining as the second tier) was renamed as the new First Division.
+In 2004, following the renaming of the First Division as the Football League Championship, the division was renamed Football League One.

+Early attempts

+Following the close of the 1910–11 season, the Football League initiated proceedings to add a new division, having received the approval of more than thirty of the forty member clubs.
+At least sixteen teams would have been required to apply for this to proceed.
+Representatives from a number of prominent non-league clubs - among them Lincoln City, recently voted out of the League - agreed to form a twenty-team Third Division.
+This was ultimately rejected by the Football League, who were concerned with the impact it would have on other leagues but were receptive to hearing a more detailed proposal for the following season.
+Seventeen clubs pledged themselves definitively to the new league: Cardiff City, Chesterfield, Crewe Alexandra, Croydon Common, Darlington, Hartlepool United, Lincoln City, Port Vale, Portsmouth, Rochdale, Rotherham Town, Southend United, South Liverpool, South Shields, Southport Central, St. Helens Town, Walsall.
+Six further clubs are known to have been invited to make up the numbers: Barrow, Castleford Town, Kidderminster Harriers, Shrewsbury Town, Stoke City and Worcester City In the event, following objections from the Southern League, the existing clubs rejected the scheme by 26 votes to 12 (with two abstentions) in December 1911.
+All but six of the rejected clubs did eventually go on to play League football.

 Founder clubs of the Third Division (1920)

 Most of these clubs were drawn from what was then the top division of the 1919–20 Southern Football League, in an expansion of the Football League south of Birmingham.
-As Cardiff City was long considered a potential entrant for the Second Division due to their FA Cup exploits and Southern League dominance, they were sent directly into the Second Division and Grimsby Town, who finished in last place in the Second Division in 1919–20, were relegated.
+As Cardiff City was long considered a potential entrant for the Second Division due to their FA Cup exploits and good Southern League performances, they were sent directly into the Second Division and Grimsby Town, who finished in last place in the Second Division in 1919–20, were relegated.